It’s Tucson Time! 6 Tips for Attending the Gem, Jewelry, Bead, Mineral & Jewelry-Making Supplies Shows

 You can find all of that information and much more in the 2017 Tucson Show Guide, a new, exhaustive guide of all the vendors and exhibitors, show locations and hours, shuttle information, events, show and floor maps, and what’s new this year, to help you plot your plan of attack and make the most of every minute you have in Tucson.
 Even seasoned Tucson attendees use the 2017 Tucson Show Guide to be sure they find all the gems, minerals, jewelry, beads, and jewelry-making supplies and tools they want from Tucson and to learn about new products being offered.

-Instantly download the digital version of the 2017 Tucson Show guide so you won’t miss a thing!
+Instantly download the digital version of the most recent Tucson Show guide so you won’t miss a thing!

 Republished from January 2016